-The beginning rate of application for the bituminous material will be at the rate determined by the surface treatment design.
-A short test strip (50-100 feet long) shall be constructed to ensure the binder application rate is adequate.
-After applying the binder to this test strip, the chip spreader will place the cover aggregate at the design application rate.
-The aggregate in the wheel paths of the chip spreader should be inspected for proper embedment.
-The Engineer will make adjustments to the rate of application if necessary.
-Application of the bituminous material will be made uniformly at this rate with the pressure distributor, one full lane width at a time (including shoulder).
-Further adjustments in the rate of application will be made by the Engineer, if needed, during the course of the work.
+Begin the rate of application for the bituminous material as determined by the seal coat design.
+Construct a test strip 30 meters [100 feet] long to ensure the bituminous material application rate is adequate.
+After applying the bituminous material to this test strip, place the seal coat aggregate at the design application rate.
+Inspect the aggregate in the wheel paths for proper embedment.
+Make adjustments to the rate of application, if necessary.
+Construct one full lane width at a time.
+Make additional adjustments to the rate of application during the Project, if needed.